 Support for the Input Method Editor (IME)

 If you want users of your application to have the ability to enter Kanji characters, the application must handle Windows IME messages.
-For more information on IME programming, see the Internationalization Handbook for Software Design in the Microsoft Development Library.
+For more information about IME programming, see Input Method Manager.

 Visual C++ Debugger

 The Visual C++ debugger provides the ability to set breakpoints on IME messages.
 In addition, the Memory window can display double-byte characters.

 The Visual C++ command-line tools, including the compiler, NMAKE, and the resource compiler (RC.EXE), are MBCS-enabled.
 You can use the resource compiler's /c option to change the default code page when compiling your application's resources.